MIFARE: MIFARE Classic

 The encryption used by the MIFARE Classic IC uses a 48-bit key.

 A presentation by Henryk Plötz and Karsten Nohl at the Chaos Communication Congress in December 2007 described a partial reverse-engineering of the algorithm used in the MIFARE Classic chip.
-Abstract and slides are available online.
 A paper that describes the process of reverse engineering this chip was published at the August 2008 USENIX security conference.

 In March 2008 the Digital Security research group of the Radboud University Nijmegen made public that they performed a complete reverse-engineering and were able to clone and manipulate the contents of an OV-Chipkaart which is using MIFARE Classic chip.
 For demonstration they used the Proxmark3 device, a 125 kHz / 13.56 MHz research instrument.
 The schematics and software are released under the free GNU General Public License by Jonathan Westhues in 2007.
 They demonstrate it is even possible to perform card-only attacks using just an ordinary stock-commercial NFC reader in combination with the libnfc library.

 The Radboud University published four scientific papers concerning the security of the MIFARE Classic: